Vaios Laschos

 Postdoctoral Researcher

-Risk sensitive decision making, optimal transport and machine learning, reinforcement learning and meta-learning techniques.
+Conducted research on risk-sensitive decision making, POMDPs and risk under partial observability, optimal transport and machine learning, reinforcement learning and meta-learning techniques.

 WIAS